How to check the storage on your iPhone and iPad

 1. Go to Settings > General > [Device] Storage, where you'll see recommendations and a list of apps with their storage usage.

 2. Tap an app's name for more information about its storage.
-Cached data and temporary data might not be counted as usage.
+Cached data and temporary data might not count as usage.

 In the detailed view you can: